 The Genre Family Tree

-A flock of new -punks arrived to fill the gap.
-Search interest in “lunarpunk” and “hopepunk” rose together through the 2020s, with both becoming part of mainstream literary vocabulary.
-They overlap and disagree in interesting ways.
-This is the field guide.
+So a flock of new -punks came in to fill the gap.
+Lunarpunk and hopepunk rose together through the 2020s until both had worked their way into ordinary literary vocabulary.
+They overlap, they borrow from one another, and they disagree in ways worth paying attention to.
+What follows is the field guide.

 Solarpunk

-Defining texts: Becky Chambers’ A Psalm for the Wild-Built; Kim Stanley Robinson’s Pacific Edge; Ursula K. Le Guin’s Always Coming Home (proto-solarpunk before the word existed); Ada Palmer’s Terra Ignota series (complicated solarpunk).
+Defining texts: Becky Chambers’ A Psalm for the Wild-Built; Kim Stanley Robinson’s Pacific Edge; Ursula K. Le Guin’s Always Coming Home, which was proto-solarpunk a generation before the word existed; Ada Palmer’s Terra Ignota series, which complicates the label more than it confirms it.
+Miyazaki’s Nausicaä belongs in the lineage too — a toxic-jungle parable teaching the same lesson back in 1984.

-Visual: terraced food forests on rooftops, hand-built bicycles, solar arrays that look like sunflower fields, public spaces shaded by fruit trees.
+Visual: terraced food forests on rooftops, hand-built bicycles, solar arrays laid out like fields of sunflowers, public squares kept cool under fruit trees.

-Use when: you want to imagine the world after the climate transition, not during the collapse.
+Use when: you want to imagine the world on the far side of the climate transition, not the middle of the collapse.

 Lunarpunk

 Solarpunk’s shadow side.
-Where solarpunk imagines abundance, lunarpunk imagines mystery.
+Where solarpunk reaches for abundance, lunarpunk reaches for what stays hidden.
 Bioluminescent fungi.
-Moonlight gardens.
+Moon gardens.
 Night ecologies.
 Decentralized cryptography.
-Forest witches and mushroom networks.
-The aesthetic is dark green and violet rather than gold and brown.
+Forest witches and the mushroom networks they keep company with.
+The palette turns from gold and brown toward dark green and violet.

-Visual: glowing mycelium under dark cathedrals of trees, candlelit reading rooms in earth-bermed homes, dark-mode user interfaces with green accent glow, the way the mycelial network on this site looks at 2am.
+Visual: glowing mycelium under dark cathedrals of trees, candlelit reading rooms dug into earth-bermed walls, dark-mode interfaces with a green accent glow — the way the mycelial network behind this very page looks at two in the morning.

-Use when: solarpunk feels too bright, or when you’re writing about the parts of regenerative practice that happen invisibly.
+Use when: solarpunk feels too bright, or when the thing you are writing about happens out of sight.
 Mycelium.
 Compost.
 Sleep.
 Dreams.
 Rest.

 Hopepunk

-Coined by author Alexandra Rowland in 2017.
-Where solarpunk and lunarpunk are aesthetic-and-genre labels, hopepunk is more of an ethical stance.
-Rowland’s definition: caring is brave; weaponized softness; the opposite of grimdark.
+Coined by Alexandra Rowland in 2017.
+Where solarpunk and lunarpunk name aesthetics and settings, hopepunk names a stance.
+Rowland’s own definition: caring is brave; weaponized softness; the opposite of grimdark.

-Hopepunk doesn’t require a particular setting.
-You can write hopepunk space opera, hopepunk historical fiction, hopepunk romance.
-The shared element is the refusal to treat cynicism as wisdom and the willingness to write characters who try, fail, and try again.
+Hopepunk asks for no particular setting.
+There is hopepunk space opera, hopepunk historical fiction, hopepunk romance.
+What they share is a refusal to mistake cynicism for wisdom, and a willingness to write people who try, and fail, and try again.

 Defining texts: Becky Chambers’ Wayfarers series; T. Kingfisher’s A Wizard’s Guide to Defensive Baking; Naomi Novik’s Scholomance trilogy.

-Use when: you want to describe an ethical mode of writing or living, not a specific aesthetic.
+Use when: you are describing a way of writing or a way of living, not a look.

 Ecopunk and Biopunk

-Ecopunk is sometimes used interchangeably with solarpunk, sometimes as a broader umbrella for all eco-focused speculative fiction.
-It tends to lean slightly more on the politics of ecological action and less on the aesthetics.
+Ecopunk gets used interchangeably with solarpunk some of the time, and as a wider umbrella for ecologically minded speculative fiction the rest of the time.
+It leans a little harder on the politics of ecological action and a little less on the look of the thing.

-Biopunk is older — emerging in the 1990s alongside genetic engineering.
-Where cyberpunk imagined technology as cybernetic, biopunk imagines it as biological.
-Biopunk is morally ambivalent: it can be solarpunk-adjacent (Paolo Bacigalupi’s The Windup Girl) or dystopian (Jeff VanderMeer’s Annihilation).
+Biopunk is older, surfacing in the 1990s alongside the first wave of genetic engineering.
+Where cyberpunk imagined technology as cybernetic, biopunk imagines it as living tissue.
+It refuses to settle morally: it can run solarpunk-adjacent, as in Paolo Bacigalupi’s The Windup Girl, or fully dystopian, as in Jeff VanderMeer’s Annihilation.

 When to Use Which Lens

 Imagining the post-transition future: solarpunk.
-The world that comes after we got it right.
+The world that arrives after we get it right.

-The hidden, mysterious, nocturnal half of that future: lunarpunk.
-What happens after dark, underground, in the unconscious.
+The hidden, nocturnal half of that same future: lunarpunk.
+What goes on after dark, underground, in the unconscious.

-The ethical and emotional posture for getting through any of this: hopepunk.
-Caring as a discipline.
+The posture for getting through any of it: hopepunk.
+Caring practiced as a discipline.

-The biological-engineering questions of what counts as natural: biopunk.
+The biological questions about what even counts as natural: biopunk.

-Most good writing in the optimistic-future space uses several at once.
-A Psalm for the Wild-Built is solarpunk in setting, hopepunk in ethic, and contains lunarpunk passages (the night forest scenes).
+Most of the good writing in this space draws on several at once.
+A Psalm for the Wild-Built — the one book on this page I can vouch for from my own shelf rather than from the genre’s reputation — is solarpunk in its setting, hopepunk in its ethic, and quietly lunarpunk in its night-forest passages.

 The Frame

-These labels exist because language shapes thought.
-If the only word you have for “the future” is the cyberpunk one, you’ll only imagine that future.
-A flock of new words is how we expand the possibility space.
+These labels exist because language shapes what the mind can reach for.
+If the only word you hold for the future is the cyberpunk one, the cyberpunk future is the only one you will be able to picture — depleted, lonely, lit by neon over something already dead.
+A flock of new words is how the possibility space gets larger.

-Pick the one that fits what you’re trying to imagine.
-Or invent a new one.
-Frutigeraero, copperpunk, hydropunk, the long tail keeps growing.
-None of these labels are the real thing — they’re permission slips.
-Permission to build something better than what came before.
+Pick the one that fits what you are trying to imagine.
+Or make a new one — frutigeraero, copperpunk, hydropunk; the long tail keeps growing, and that is rather the point.
+None of these words are the thing itself.
+They are permission slips.
+You still have to go build what they describe.

 Frequently Asked Questions